CNaylor22/DFESWFinalProject/README.md

 The first few days of the project went well then I encountered some issues with my syntax on Thursday so the result of this was that my code wouldn't run.
 I started to go back through each class and analyse each method and constructor before establishing the issues were minor and luckily easily solved.
 Once these syntax issues were fixed I made really good progress late on Thursday evening which put me back on target with my deadline and staying on track with my Jira board.
 I have learnt to check the code thoroughly before moving on, even if the code isn't showing any errors, doesn't mean that there aren't hidden problems like case sensitive Data types.
-I am also aware that putting my price within the menu class wasn't the best option as it doesn't have context.
+I am also aware that putting my price within the menu class wasn't the best option as it doesn't have context, but I wanted to show I knew how to enter floats as well as strings.
 This is something I will improve for the future revision of my project.
 I would also like to expand on the project to include a drinks menu and an order functionality class too.
 There were some stretch goals which I added to my Jira board which I didn't get to complete but may return to these for future revisions.